brianeno/api-gateway-demo/README.md

-# E-commerce API Gateway Demo
+# API Gateway Demo

 This demo demonstrates the API Gateway pattern using Spring Cloud Gateway with an e-commerce microservices architecture.
 It builds upon the [eureka-demo](../eureka-demo) by adding a unified entry point that provides routing, circuit breaking, and cross-cutting concerns.

+This is from my medium article **API Gateway with Spring Cloud**

+This article and others from me can be found at https://medium.com/@brianenochson

 ## Architecture Overview